South Africa detects new variant of coronavirus and studies mutations

 South Africa was the first country to detect the Beta variant, one of only four classified by the World Health Organization (WHO) as “variants of concern”.

-Beta is believed to spread more easily than the original version of the coronavirus that causes Covid-19, and there is evidence that vaccines have less of an effect against it, leading some countries to restrict travel to and from Africa southern.
+Beta is believed to spread more easily than the original version of the new coronavirus that causes covid-19, and there is evidence that vaccines have less of an effect against it, leading some countries to restrict travel to and from it.
+South Africa.

-Richard Lessells, an infectious disease expert and one of the authors of the C.1.2 research, said the emergence of this shows that “this pandemic is far from over and that this virus is still exploring ways to possibly get better at infecting us.”
+Richard Lessells, an infectious disease expert and one of the authors of the C.1.2 research, said the emergence of the variant shows that “this pandemic is far from over and that this virus is still exploring ways to possibly get better at infecting us” .